racinmat/anime-style-transfer/readme.md

 Neural network is then trained in `code/mod-cycle-gan/train.py` by feeding it two tfrecord files, one with real data, one with anime data.
 Trained network then can be used for inference, transforming real images to anime data by `code/mod-cycle-gan/transform.py` script.

+Trained network is stored in `.pb` files, which contain its very compressed representation.
+It is much smaller than checkpoints, so it can be even versioned in git.

+Trained networks are stored in `export/<network name>/<current training step>`